 CLASSIC USER INTERFACE

 A specific exception is done for Scenario component: scenarios can be placed on each level but the visual result is different.
 If scenario component is placed on first and second levels its icon can be customized.
-If scenario component is placed on the third level its icon will be the one chose by default from the system (the star).
+If scenario component is placed on the third level its icon will be the one chosen by default from the system (the star).

 The creation of a Classic interface saves a lot of time regarding the personalization since the choices are reduced to benefit a very organized and easy insight interface for anyone.
 It is still possible to make customizations as regards the choice of the icon, the color and the text of each object.
 To do this just do double click on the specific icon and the icon editor window will appear to let you make changes.